Shopify/hydrogen-v1/docs/framework/internationalization.md

 ### Overriding the default locale

-You can change the active country and language at runtime by passing the `countryCode` and `languageCode` props to the `LocalizationProvider` component.
+You can change the active country and language at runtime by passing the `countryCode` and `languageCode` props to the `ShopifyProvider` component.

 ### Retrieving translated content from the Storefront API